palolili23/pubmed_webscrap/README.md

   author = str_remove(author, "\\},")
 )

-## Separate authors into multiple columns
+## Separate authors into multiple columns using the split_into_multiple function.
-## Create as many rows as authors for each paper
+## Create as many rows as authors for each paper using pivot_longer

 split_into_multiple <- function(column, pattern = ", ", into_prefix){
   cols <- str_split_fixed(column, pattern, n = Inf)